vladimir-aubrecht/TextDeserializer/README.md

 1. parameter is defining regex how to detect a row in the table (when ``property`` string is found, than it's new row.
 2. parameter is defining how we should detect the table in a string.
 Everything within first group will be considered as text from table.

-For successfull parsing is necessary to use also attribtue DeserializeByRegex attribute annotating MyModel class, which will decide how row should be parsed.
+For successfull parsing is necessary to use also attribute DeserializeByRegex attribute annotating MyModel class, which will decide how row should be parsed.